Tondoshi/trezor-suite/docs/data/aws-technical.md

 Breaking change should bump major version.
 Any other change bumps minor version.

 ### Changelog
-Add a record of change to [Changelog](#Changelog) section in this file.
+Add a record of change to [Changelog](aws.md#Changelog) section.
 Please use a format of previous records.

 ### Notion
-Add event to the analytics overview in the [company Notion](https://www.notion.so/satoshilabs/Data-analytics-938aeb2e289f4ca18f31b1c02ab782cb)
+Add event to the analytics overview in the [company table](https://www.notion.so/satoshilabs/Data-analytics-938aeb2e289f4ca18f31b1c02ab782cb).

 ## How does analytics work?
 1. User with enabled analytics interacts with the application